weathermanbarnes/wxlib/doc/source/use.rst

 to the compiler command to make your program compile and run.

-As a summary, complete minimal example, reading the default value of one of dynlib's configuration values.
+As a summary, here is a complete minimal example, reading the default value of one of dynlib's configuration values.

 .. literalinclude:: inc/use_fortran_example.f90